 Our school programme focuses on working with disadvantaged pupils.
 After visiting our farm on a regular basis, we find that:

 - There is a 61% reported improvement in mental wellbeing; and 58% reported higher self-esteem.

 - Prior to visiting the Farm, 68% of pupils were not on track in core subjects.
-After visiting the Farm, the number not on track decreased to 49%, with 32% now on track and 19% exceeding their expected attainment;
+After visiting the Farm, the number not on track decreased to 30%.

-- Of our students coming to the farm in Autumn 2015, 30% were reported as at risk of exclusion.
+- Of our students coming to the farm in the 2020/21 school year, 43% were reported as at risk of exclusion.
 On 6 week follow-up, 66% of those no longer were at risk.

 These results demonstrate the transformation people can experience through gardening, food growing and animal care.
 Particularly with statics from the 2020/21 school year, where students were so impacted by the Covid 19 Pandemic.

 We work with Jamie’s Farm, a national charity which transforms children’s lives through ‘Farming, Family & Therapy’, re-engaging them with academic life, helping them to fulfill their potential in school and in society, raising their self-esteem, resilience, and aspiration.

 We’re supporting all of our London-based Jamie’s Farmers by giving them the opportunity to build on their unique experience in the countryside by carrying on their journey in the city, sustaining and deepening the changes they make even when they’re back at home.

 We also support Oasis Academy South Bank, expanding the range of educational opportunities available to their students.
 Students and teachers benefit from inclusive outdoor learning and curriculum-based activities covering maths, art, and science among others.